home-assistant/yellow.home-assistant.io/README.md

 ## Development

 The easiest way to edit the documentation is to open the environment in Github Codespaces.
+Codespaces work in your browser, no installation required.
 1. Further up on this page, select the green **Code** button.
 2. On the **Codespaces** tab, select **Open in codesapce**.
 3. Make your changes and push them.